DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Detailed Setting

-\textbf{Fluency:} We evaluate generation fluency by the perplexity of generated text measured by GPT2-XL~\citep{radford2019language}, \textit{i.e.}, \textbf{Output PPL}.
+\paragraph{Generalizability:} We calculate the perplexity of each model on each testing set, \textit{i.e.}, \textbf{Model PPL}, to evaluate the generalizability of the model.
 For VAE-based models, we can only obtain the lower bound of $\log p(x)$.
 Following \citep{li-etal-2020-optimus, hu-etal-2022-fuse}, We consider $k$ latent variables $z_1, z_2, ... , z_k$ sampled from the posterior distribution $q(z_i|x)$, and PPL based on these latents $p(x,z_i)$.
 Based on the fact that average importance weights are an unbiased estimator of $\log p(x)$ \citep{Burda2016ImportanceWA} and Jensen’s Inequality, we have:

 Thus we use $L_k$ to estimate the output PPL in VAE-like models.